 Single parenting is hard.
 But you don't have to tell the Germantown Morton neighborhood about it; they already know.
 21.7% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 97.8% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, the Germantown Morton neighborhood stands out for having an average per capita income lower than 97.6% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Germantown Morton neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.6% of the neighborhoods in America.

 Did you know that the Germantown Morton neighborhood has more African and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 15.0% of this neighborhood's residents have African ancestry and 21.8% have Sub-Saharan African ancestry.